-How do I repay my student loans and still pay my bills?
+How do I repay my federal student loans and still pay my bills?

-After the hats are tossed, tears are wiped away and the celebratory cake is gone—the graduates will begin their new lives in the real world.
+After hats are tossed, tears are wiped away, and the celebratory cake is gone—the graduates will begin their new lives in the real world.

 But many recent graduating classes face a wretched job market where there may be as many as ten candidates for every job.
 Consequently, one of the most daunting tasks becomes the challenge of not falling behind on student loans.

 While challenging times can build moral fiber, you don’t want to build character by getting involved in the debt trap.